-Registration has formally opened for the seventh annual Airbus DiPaRT event taking place between 21st and 23rd November 2016 at CFMS, Bristol and Bath Science Park.
+Bristol, 26th October 2017 - Registration has formally opened for the eighth annual Airbus DiPaRT event, taking place between 20th and 22nd November 2017 at CFMS, Bristol and Bath Science Park.
 Delegates interested in attending can view the conference programme and register through the DiPaRT portal, accessible at the CFMS website.

 DiPaRT was created in 2010 by Airbus as a mechanism for engaging and collaborating with the UK Flight Physics R&T community.
 Supporting the UK centred capability in design and integration of wings, landing gear and associated systems, the DiPaRT network of organisations and partners identify potential technologies and research aligned with Airbus R&T strategy.

 Providing the opportunity to shape and influence pathways, DiPaRT provides transparency of Airbus’s strategic aspirations to shape and influence pathways in Flight Physics R&T.